INN/responsive-tables/README.md

     ./render.py

 This will create a build directory and place a copy of your rendered table and all assets inside it.
 You can deploy the contents of this directory to your host as-is.

-If you receive the following error, you do not have Jinja2 installed, which this program uses for templates.

-    Traceback (most recent call last):
-      File "./render.py", line 11, in <module>
-        from jinja2 import Environment, FileSystemLoader
-    ImportError: No module named jinja2

-[Follow these instructions](http://jinja.pocoo.org/docs/intro/#installation) to install Jinja2, a Python templating engine.

 If the project renders successfully but you have a blank page, make sure your document is [published](https://support.google.com/docs/answer/183965?rd=1&authuser=0) and that permissions allow anyone with the link to view the document.

 ### Multiple configurations